emmo-repo/domain-electrochemistry/sphinx/electrochemistry.rst

    time interval during which the excitation signal deviates from the base line in normal pulse voltamme- try, differential pulse voltammetry, and related techniques
 IUPAC Reference:
    https://doi.org/10.1351/goldbook.P04947
+Comment:
+   The pulse duration includes the sampling interval.

 .. raw:: html